calyxium-lang/book/src/ch01-alternative-installation.md

 > Note: It is **highly** recommend that you use `calyxup`.
 > [Standard Installation Method page](ch01-01-installation.md).\
 > This guide is not for the faint hearted.
 You have been warned!\
-> Currently this is the only method to install Calyxium

 ## Building it yourself